mohamed-zein/java-lambdas-streams/README.md

 ### 5. Solution: Using Lambdas
 The code in class `com.challenge.EmployeeUtils` contains the solution which pass the tests defined in `com.challenge.EmployeeUtilsTest`.

+## Unit 3: Streams
+### 1. Understanding Streams
+* The [Streams API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) was introduced in Java 8.
+* Streams used together with lambdas.
+Streams allows you to write concise, powerful code.
+* Example:
+    > You have a list of countries (ArrayList).
+    > You want to:
+    > * Capatalize everything.
+    > * Filter out countries beginning with "C".
+    > * Sort Countries in alphabetical order.
+    > * Print results to the console.

+    To implement the above requirements without Streams, you will use `for` loop:
+    ```
+    //Sort Countries in alphabetical order.
+    Collections.sort(countries);

+    for (String country : countries) {
+        // Capatalize everything
+        country = country.toUpperCase();

+        // Filter out countries beginning with "C".
+        if(!country.startWith("C")) {
+            // Print results to the console
+            System.out.println(country);
+        }
+    }
+    ```

+    Now let's see what this would like with Streams.
+    ```
+    countries.stream()
+        .map(s -> s..toUpperCase())
+        .filter(s -> !.startWith("C"))
+        .sorted()
+        .forEach(s -> System.out.println(s));
+    ```
+* With Streams APIs, you can chain methods together to keep processing the list in different ways.
+So each line here handles each of the requirements:
+    * The `map` method is used to capatalize the strings.
+    * The `filter` method is used to filter out countries beginning with a "C".
+    * The `sorted` method puts the results in alphabetical order.
+    * And finally, the `forEach` method prints out each one to the console.

+* **It is importtant to note that this code won't actually change the list of countries at all.
+This is because streams are mutable so you can't go making changes to the elemens in the middle of the stream.**

+* In some of these methods, you will see that lambda notation is used.
+So this is an example of a function passed to a method as an argument, which is something that's quite often done in functional programming.

+* It is also worth noting that the `forEach` method has to go at the end here.
+This is because there are two types of methods in the Streams API:
+    1. Intermedia (e.g. `map`, `filter` and `sorted`).
+Intermedita operations all return a stream as a result, so you can keep chaining them together for as long as you like.
+    2. Terminal (e.g. `forEach`).
+Terminal operations return something else, so either void or some other type, so they have to go at the end of the chain.
+#### Summary
+* Streams operations can be **intermediate** or **terminal**.
+* Terminal operations have to come last.
+* Streams are immutable.